splunk/splunk-connect-for-syslog/docs/sources/Splunk/index.md

 ### Setup and Configuration

-* No specific requirements are required for the collection of sc4s internal events.
+* The default index used for sc4s metrics will be "_metrics"
 * Metrics data is collected by default as traditional events; use of Splunk Metrics is enabled by an opt-in set by the variable `SC4S_DEST_SPLUNK_SC4S_METRICS_HEC`.
 See the "Options" section below for details.